My Cake School

 Chocolate Covered Strawberry Cake Recipe by MyCakeSchool.com- Spreading a thin ganache glaze.

-Next, strawberry slices!
+Now for the fresh strawberry slices!
 I arranged thinly sliced strawberries on top of the strawberry buttercream.
 This gives us an additional strawberry flavor boost!

 How to Apply a Ganache Drip to the Cake

 • Next, I loaded a disposable piping bag with ganache, snipped away the tip, and piped around the top edge of the cake, letting the drips flow out of the bag.
-This is most easily done if you have a turntable that you can gradually turn as you apply your drips.
-(I use an inexpensive Wilton turntable most often.)

 • Then, I applied ganache over the top of the cake, carefully spreading until it met up with the drip around the edges.

 • Doing the ganache drip this way allows you to have a very uniform drip all the way around, which I love!
-However, if you’d prefer a less uniform look with wider drips of chocolate ganache, you could add ganache to the top of the cake and let it spill over the sides here and there as you spread it with a spatula.
+However, if you'd prefer a less uniform look with wider drips of chocolate ganache, you could add ganache to the top of the cake and let it spill over the sides here and there as you spread it with a spatula.
+We used this technique in our Boston Cream Pie cake recipe!

 • I always like to pipe my chocolate drips on a chilled cake.
 This slows the drip down a bit as you pipe!